sagemathinc/cocalc-doc/source/howto/index.rst

 Howto
 ===============================

-Explanations about how you can accomplish a certain task on CoCalc:
+Explanations about how you can accomplish a certain task or run a specific example on CoCalc:

 .. toctree::